good-loop/doc/pages/notes/usa-charity-donations-and-tax-notes.md

 # US Charity Donations and Tax - Good-Loop Informal Notes

 **Disclaimer: Good-Loop _cannot_ provide tax advice.
-These are our informal and unqualified opinions.
-Clients should consult a qualified tax advisor.**
+These are our informal and unqualified opinions - which may not relate to a given client.
+Clients should consult their accountant or a qualified tax advisor.**

 Date: 25th August 2020